mcflugen/wsspe_2014/paper.md

 ## The Basic Modeling Interface ##

-The *Basic Modeling Interface* (BMI) is a component-coupling library interface specification designed by CSDMS (Peckham et al., 2013; Syvitski et al., 2014).
+The **Basic Modeling Interface** (BMI) is a component-coupling library interface specification designed by CSDMS (Peckham et al., 2013; Syvitski et al., 2014).
-In this context, a component is software that models a particular environmental process and can be “plugged into” another component.
+In this context, a component is software that models a particular environmental process and can be "plugged into" another component.
 BMI addresses the interaction of components that operate within a shared memory space by providing entry points for: component control (initialize, run, and finalize steps), data access, and metadata.
 This allows developers to write applications